matomatical/coursework-portfolio/README.md

     messages without resorting to any equations.
 In fact, on several occasions I was only attempting to introduce mathematical detail for its own sake, and I obtained a more cohesive review after removing it.
-    (For a more technical report, see my work for Neural Systems from 2020s1.)

     ![Distributional reinforcement learning](images/figure-2.png)